wsilveiranz/logicapps-labs/samples/readme.md

 ## List of Samples

 - [**Sample Logic Apps Workspace**](./sample-logicapp-workspace/): This is a simple request response project, just to exemplify the required structure.
+- [**AI Loan Agent**](./ai-loan-agent-sample): AI-powered loan approval system that automates the evaluation of vehicle loan applications using Azure Logic Apps Standard and Azure OpenAI

 ## How to contribute